isss802/ansible-guardicore-deploy/README.md

 ├── ansible.cfg
 ├── group_vars
 │ └── guardicore_ubuntu.yml #create separately
-├── guardicore.yml
+├── guardicore_deploy.yml
 └── linode.yml
 ```

 ## Prerequisites

-- `ssh_config` is set up, and the Linode instance label names are used as Hostnames.
+- `sshd_config` is set up, and the Linode instance label names are used as Hostnames.
 - Linode instances are tagged with the appropriate tags for Guardicore installation (in this sample, instances tagged with both 'guardicore' and 'ubuntu' are targeted).

 ## Usage